talwarp1708/GNR650_Perceiver_23d1387_24d0295/README.md

 3. **Latent Array (N × D)**:
    - This is the **latent array** with dimensions \( N = 1024 \) and \( D \) matching the hidden dimension of the model (1024 here).
    - This latent array is initialized and repeatedly processed with **cross-attention** and **latent transformer** layers.
-   - This corresponds to the **latent initialization** in the model and serves as the main space for learned representations.
+   - This corresponds to the **latent initialization** in the model and is the alike the **hidden state** of RCNN.

 4. **Cross-Attention and Latent Transformer Layers**:
    - The **cross-attention** layers map between the input byte array and the latent array by aligning relevant features.
-   - The **latent transformer** layers (self-attention and MLP) perform repeated transformations on the latent array to refine it.
+   - The **latent transformer** layers (self-attention and MLP) perform repeated transformations on the latent array.
    - This is represented in the model by:
      - `cross_attention`: The initial cross-attention layers between the byte array and the latent array.
-     - `self_attends`: Six stacked PerceiverLayers that refine the latent representations.
+     - `self_attends`: These are stacked PerceiverLayers that refine the latent representations.

 5. **Final Cross-Attention and Transformation**:
-   - Another cross-attention step aligns the final latent representation with the classification task.
+   - Final cross-attention step aligns the final latent representation with the classification task.
    - This part is handled by the **decoder** in the model (`PerceiverClassificationDecoder`), which includes a final cross-attention layer for decoding the latent representation.

 6. **Logits Output**:
    - The latent array is averaged, and the output layer (with dimensions corresponding to the number of classes, here 51) produces logits for classification.
-   - This is handled by the **final layer** in `PerceiverBasicDecoder`, which maps from the latent space dimension (1024) to the number of classes (51).
+   - This is handled by the **final layer** in `PerceiverBasicDecoder`, which maps from the latent space dimension (1024) to **51 classes** of Million-AID dataset.

-In summary, the components in the provided diagram match the Perceiver model as follows:
+To summarize:

 - **Input Image**: `input_preprocessor`
 - **Byte Array**: `Conv2d`, `position_embeddings`
 - **Latent Array**: Latent representation initialized in `PerceiverModel`
 - **Cross-Attention and Latent Transformer Layers**: `cross_attention` and `self_attends`
 - **Final Cross-Attention and Transformation**: `decoder` and final `cross_attention` in `PerceiverClassificationDecoder`
-- **Logits Output**: Final linear layer
+- **Logits Output**: Final Fully Connected Layer to align to **51 classes** of Million-AID dataset

 # Training Results
 - Loss Curve